dwnstr/docs/pages/ulc/configuration/stage-controls.md

 Default value: `false`

 Setting repair to `true` will make the vehicle repair itself whenever this stage is enabled.
-This effect is disabled while the vehicle is damaged, or when a door is open.\
+This effect is disabled while the vehicle is damaged (so a broken vehicle won't automatically/randomly be repaired), or when a door is open (so doors don't snap shut).\
 \
 This is important for high poly extras, or extras with collisions.
 If you want to avoid this limitation, make sure to not include collisions in your lighting extras.